 In cloud-based services, SaaS, or software as a service, is a delivery model where software hosted on a cloud is licensed to clients for use as they go.

 The license fee is usually in the form of a subscription fee.
 Any individual or business can subscribe to such software online and needs a basic PC and stable internet connection to use it.

 Being a web-based service, it is most readily available on any device – PC, laptop, tablets, and smartphones.
 Being accessible from the Internet, SaaS applications can be used by users on the go and, therefore, are used by organizations whose executives are always traveling.

 SaaS is a way of delivering applications over the Internet as a service, and nothing is installed on the user machine.
 The user data is also stored securely on the cloud but can be downloaded or saved in private cloud storage.

-The service provider ensures smooth access to the application, provides security, availability, and performance assurance as QoS parameters in the SLA (service level agreement).
+The service provider ensures smooth access to the application and provides security, availability, and performance assurance as QoS parameters in the SLA (service level agreement).